-The Fellowship is an initiative of Kaivalya Education Foundation (KEF) & Piramal Foundation for Education Leadership (PFEL), the not-for-profit companies that designs and runs innovative leadership development programmes with respect to the social sector.
-KEF & PFEL are led by a professional and experienced management team and given strategic direction by an eminent management board, whose members are: Mr Ajay G. Piramal - Chairman of Piramal Healthcare, Mr Narayanan Vaghul - Chairman of ICICI Bank, Debashish Mitter - leads the Michael and Susan Dell foundation's strategy and Mr Aditya Natraj - Founder Director of KEF and previously a corporate finance consultant with KPMG.
+The Fellowship is an initiative of Kaivalya Education Foundation (KEF)- A Piramal Initiative.
+It is led by a professional and experienced management team and given strategic direction by an eminent management board, whose members are: Mr. Ajay G. Piramal - Chairman of Piramal Healthcare, Mr. Narayanan Vaghul - Chairman of ICICI Bank, Mr. Debashish Mitter - leads the Michael and Susan Dell foundation's strategy and Mr. Aditya Natraj - Founder Director of KEF and previously a corporate finance consultant with KPMG.

-The Fellowship is funded by Piramal Foundation, UNICEF, USAID and Michael and Susan Dell foundation.
+The Fellowship is funded by Piramal Foundation, UNICEF, USAID, The Hans Foundation, Porticus, Edelgive Foundation, TATA Communications, The Central Square Foundation and Michael & Susan Dell foundation.
 To honor the invaluable contribution made by Mr. Ajay Piramal the Fellowship is called Piramal Fellowship in Rajasthan.

 Yes.
 Holidays for the entire Fellowship batch are scheduled to fit in with the school calendar.
 There is a break of approximately 1 week scheduled to coincide with Diwali and another 1 week break during the school summer holidays.
 Because almost all activities during the 2-year program are group activities, Fellows are discouraged from taking breaks apart from those which are scheduled for the group as a whole.